- Applications for back teeth. / Advantages & disadvantages over amalgam. / Longevity comparisons.

 While rare, people can have an allergic reaction to the metals contained in dental amalgam.
 So, in these cases, a dental composite restoration may be the only reasonable choice.
 (In dental literature, there are fewer than 100 documented cases of localized allergic reactions associated with the use of dental amalgam.)

-Comparative advantages and disadvantages -
+Comparative advantages and disadvantages of both materials.

 1) Advantages of bonded fillings for back teeth.